asifgosla/ochat/README.md

 ## Dependencies

+- bazel is required to build this project.
+  - refer to this [link](https://github.com/asifgosla/gtest-example?tab=readme-ov-file#install-bazel) for installation instructions.
 - boost::asio, boost::json - this will automatically be installed by bazel when building the project.
 - ollama - this can be downloaded from https://ollama.ai/download and needs to be installed locally.